sarahbaker/www.bakertunes.com/instrumentalmusic/eveningtune.md

   - Instrumental Performance
 ---

+Evening Tune is the first of my piano works for older beginners.

-Einaudi's music appeals to so many different people and a lot of my teenage pupils really enjoy playing his music.
-However, the pieces are often quite long and those who are still fairly new to the piano find them daunting for that reason.
+I have noticed that a lot of my pupils enjoy playing the broken chord bass accompaniments and I have used that here to give the music its flowing feel.

-I have been inspired to write some short pieces in a similar style for those who need something a bit easier, but still musically satisfying.

-My intention is to keep the pieces within a fairly small range and to use the broken chord accompaniment style that gives the works a flowing quality.
-Melody lines are simple but require a good projected sound.

-Please feel free to download the score and share.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CXP5ltG2OJ4" frameborder="0" allowfullscreen></iframe>